skip all navigation

 3D Geologic Modelling Efforts

-• Delaware Basin Basement-to-Surface (ongoing)
+• Delaware Basin Basement-to-Surface (complete)

 • Central High Plains (ongoing)

-Rio Arriba County Water Quality Assessment (ongoing)
+Rio Arriba County Water Quality Assessment (complete)

-Middle Rio Grande Aquifer Banking Index (ongoing)
+Middle Rio Grande Aquifer Banking Index (complete)

 Publications